Muamer Vugdalić: Club career

 Born to Sabahudin Vugdalić, Muamer's early years of his career were associated with Olimpija.
 He made his first team debut in May 1995 against Jadran Dekani.
-In 1998, he moved to Maribor.
-As a Maribor player, he played in the UEFA Champions League in the 1999–2000 season.
+In 1998, he moved to Maribor, with whom he played in the UEFA Champions League group stages in the 1999–2000 season.
 In 2001, he signed a contract with Ukrainian side Shakhtar Donetsk.
-After only four appearances for Shakhtar, he returned to Maribor in December 2001.
-He stayed there two and a half seasons.
-After that, he played for Domžale, AEL Limassol, Niki Volos and Interblock, before he signed a contract with Željezničar Sarajevo in July 2007.
-After season in Bosnia and Herzegovina he signed with Olimpija Ljubljana.
+After only two league appearances for Shakhtar, he returned to Maribor in December 2001.
+He stayed there for two-and-a-half seasons.
+After that, he played for Domžale, AEL Limassol, Niki Volos and Interblock, before he signed a contract with Željezničar in July 2007.
+After one season in Bosnia and Herzegovina, he returned to Slovenia and signed with Olimpija Ljubljana.

 International career

-On 9 October 1999, he made his debut for Slovenia national football team against Greece.
-He played 27 times for the Slovenian national team and was a part of the Slovenian 2002 FIFA World Cup squad.
+On 9 October 1999, Vugdalić made his debut for the Slovenia national team against Greece.
+Overall, he made 27 appearances for the team and was a part of the Slovenian 2002 FIFA World Cup squad.